Lee Tracy: Film career

-Lee Tracy's flourishing film career was temporarily disrupted on 19 November 1933, while he was on location in Mexico filming Viva Villa! with Wallace Beery.
-According to the actor and producer Desi Arnaz, in his autobiography A Book (1976), Tracy stood on a balcony in Mexico City and urinated down onto a passing military parade.
+Lee Tracy's flourishing film career was temporarily disrupted on November 19, 1933, while he was on location in Mexico filming Viva Villa! with Wallace Beery.
+Tracy made an insulting gesture from a Mexico City balcony.
+There are two versions of what happened.
+The popular anecdote, as recounted by the actor and producer Desi Arnaz in his autobiography A Book (1976), has Tracy standing on the balcony and urinating down onto a passing military parade.
 Elsewhere in his autobiography, Arnaz claims that from then on, if one watched other crowds of spectators, they would visibly disperse any time an American stepped out onto a balcony.
 However, other crew members there at the time disputed this story, giving a sharply different account of events.
-In his autobiography, Charles G. Clarke, the cinematographer on the picture, said that he was standing outside the hotel during the parade and the incident never happened.
+In his autobiography, Charles G. Clarke, who photographed the picture, said that he was standing outside the hotel during the parade and the incident never happened.
 Tracy, he said, was standing on the balcony observing the parade when a Mexican in the street below made an obscene gesture at him.
 Tracy replied in kind; and the next day a local newspaper printed a story that, in effect, Tracy had insulted Mexico, Mexicans in general, and their national flag in particular.
 The story caused an uproar in Mexico, and MGM decided to remove Tracy from the production so authorities would allow the studio to continue filming there.
-The young actor Stuart Erwin replaced Tracy.
-The film's original director, Howard Hawks, was also fired from the project for his refusal to testify against Tracy.
+Actor Stuart Erwin replaced Tracy.
+The film's original director, Howard Hawks, refused to testify against Tracy and was also fired from the project.
 Jack Conway replaced him.

+After Tracy was released from MGM, he resumed freelancing with other studios until 1936, when he signed with RKO Radio Pictures.
+He remained there through 1940, making seven feature films.

+In 1942 he announced plans to partner with Jack Schwarz and co-produce a series of feature films for PRC release, only to forsake the deal when he was accepted by the U. S. Army for military service.
+Just before he reported for duty as a first lieutenant in the Army Military Police Corps, Tracy did manage to make one quickie feature with Schwarz, The Payoff (1942).
+Motion Picture Herald called it "by far the best picture to come from Producers Releasing Corp.
+Lee Tracy, with all the fire of The Front Page, returns to the screen before reporting to the Army, and does exceptionally well with the part of the reporter."